-You are going to take an imaginary journey in nature.
-Then, I'm going to suggest that you will see a wise guide that is there to answer your questions and help you discover what you want and need to learn about.
+I'm going to take you on an imaginary journey in nature.
+After awhile I'm going to suggest that you are going to see a wise guide that is there to answer your questions and help you discover what you want and need to learn about.
 This guide may be an imaginary or real person, an animal or a person out of mythology.
-Your inner guide can show up in any form - as a wise old man, a wise old woman, it could be someone you know living or dead, it may be an animal, plant or a tree, a religious figure, a light or just a feeling, an "essence" or just a "knowing."
+Your inner guide can show up in any form - as a wise old man, a wise old woman, it could be someone you know living or dead, it may be an animal, plant or a tree, a religious figure, a light or just a feeling, an "essence " or just a "knowing."
+Think of your wise guide in any way that you like...as representing your unconscious mind, your imagination, your intuition, your divine nature, or the spiritual realm.
+Encourage them to incorporate any religious beliefs or whatever seems right for them.
+Accept whoever or whatever comes, and don't judge or reject the wisdom this figure reveals.

-REMEMBER: Because guided imagery helps people gain access to unconscious processes, the experience can be challenging for some.
-Also, in the wise guide imagery, you may be confronting big issues and may be afraid of what your inner wisdom tells you.
-Therefore, you always have the option of opening their eyes and stopping any exercise that feels too difficult for them.
+Because guided imagery helps people gain access to unconscious processes, the experience can be challenging for some.
+Also, in the wise guide imagery, group members may be confronting big issues....and they may be afraid of what their inner wisdom tells them.
+Remind group members that they always have the option of opening their eyes and stopping any exercise that feels too difficult for them.